-CLBS16 is being studied in a 20-patient proof-of-concept ESCaPE-CMD Phase 2 study at two centers in the United States.
-The trial is financially supported by a grant awarded from the National Heart, Lung and Blood Institute of the National Institutes of Health.
-The first patient was enrolled in April 2018 and results are expected by the end of 2019.
+CLBS16, the subject of a recently completed positive 20-patient proof-of-concept ESCaPE-CMD Phase 2 study at two centers in the United States.
+The trial was financially supported by a grant awarded from the National Heart, Lung and Blood Institute of the National Institutes of Health.

 Coronary Microvascular DysfunctionCoronary microvascular dysfunction, previously known as Syndrome X, is a heart disease in which disease of the microcirculation results in severe myocardial ischemia in the absence of blockages in the large arteries.
 CLBS16 is designed to reduce the serious adverse consequences caused by the damage to the inner walls of the heart’s blood vessels through CD34+ cells’ innate ability to repair small blood vessels or microcirculation.

 CD34+ cell therapy is supported by a profound body of clinical evidence

 CD34+ cells have been investigated in clinical studies encompassing >700 patients

 - Phase 2 clinical studies consistently show benefits in safety and function

 - Reduced angina and improved ETT in refractory angina4